 Your options for the mode are Heat, Cool, Heat • Cool or Eco.
-Bear in mind that your available options depend on the type of equipment that you have installed.
+Keep in mind that your available options depend on which equipment you have installed.

 Nest camera commands

-The Nest camera skill lets you watch your camera’s live video with an Amazon video player (such as an Amazon Fire TV).
+The Nest camera skill lets you watch your camera’s live video with an Amazon video player (for example, an Amazon Fire TV).

 Bear in mind: